fkie-cad/cwe_checker/README.md

 ### Contribute ###
 Contributions are always welcome.
 Just fork it and open a pull request!
 ## How does cwe_checker work internally? ##
-Naturally, the most accurate documentation is the source code.
-At the moment, we provide documentation in the *doc/*.
-This includes documentation of how to solve certain tasks with cwe_checker (e.g. implement your own plugin) and also the slides conference presentations on cwe_checker.
-The slides about cwe_checker should be of special interest for those who would like to get a quick/initial overview of its internals.
+Documentation can be built via `make documentation` and the found in *doc/html/*.
+But the most accurate documentation is still the source code.
+We provide some more information in *doc/*, including the slides of conference presentations on cwe_checker.
+These should be of special interest for those who would like to get a quick/initial overview of its internals.

 We presented cwe_checker at the following conferences so far:
 - [Pass The SALT 2019](https://2019.pass-the-salt.org/talks/74.html) ([slides](doc/slides/cwe_checker_pts19.pdf))